zhouchao-ops/Qwen-Image/README.md

 ## Contact and Join Us

-If you'd like to get in touch with our research team, we’d love to hear from you!
-Join our [Discord](https://discord.gg/z3GAxXZ9Ce) or scan the QR code to connect via our [WeChat groups](assets/wechat.png) — we’re always open to discussion and collaboration.
+If you'd like to get in touch with our research team, we'd love to hear from you!
+Join our [Discord](https://discord.gg/z3GAxXZ9Ce) or scan the QR code to connect via our [WeChat groups](assets/wechat.png) — we're always open to discussion and collaboration.

 If you have questions about this repository, feedback to share, or want to contribute directly, we welcome your issues and pull requests on GitHub.
 Your contributions help make Qwen-Image better for everyone.

-If you’re passionate about fundamental research, we’re hiring full-time employees (FTEs) and research interns.
-Don’t wait — reach out to us at fulai.hr@alibaba-inc.com
+If you're passionate about fundamental research, we're hiring full-time employees (FTEs) and research interns.
+Don't wait — reach out to us at fulai.hr@alibaba-inc.com